vzhou842/victorzhou.com/content/posts/2019-06-07-information-gain.md

 \end{aligned}
 $$

 Now that we have the entropies for both branches, we can determine the quality of the split by **weighting the entropy of each branch by how many elements it has**.
-Since Left Branch has 4 elements and Right Branch has 6, we get:
+Since Left Branch has 4 elements and Right Branch has 6, we weight them by $0.4$ and $0.6$, respectively:

 $$
 \begin{aligned}